StackVista/stackstate-docs/setup/agent/agent-proxy.md

 3. Start the Agent.
     ```yaml
     # CMD
-    "C:\Program Files\StackState\StackState Agent\embedded\agent.exe" start-service
+    "C:\Program Files\Rancher Observability\Rancher Observability Agent\embedded\agent.exe" start-service

     # PowerShell
-    & "C:\Program Files\StackState\StackState Agent\embedded\agent.exe" start-service
+    & "C:\Program Files\Rancher Observability\Rancher Observability Agent\embedded\agent.exe" start-service
     ```

 {% endtab %}
 {% endtabs %}

-## Proxy for communication with StackState only
+## Proxy for communication with Rancher Observability only

-A proxy can be configured to be used only for communication between StackState Agent V2 and StackState.
+A proxy can be configured to be used only for communication between Rancher Observability Agent V2 and Rancher Observability.
 This can be set up either by using environment variables or by updating the Agent configuration file.

 ### Environment variables